rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 registerServiceWorker();
 {{< /highlight >}}

 Since you provided the GraphQL client instance to your React component tree, you can use the Consumer component from the context object to retrieve the client as a value.
-You can implement a [Higher-Order Component (HOC)](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) to make the GraphQL client instance accessible to React components using this HOC.
+You can implement a [higher-order component (HOC)](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) to make the GraphQL client instance accessible to React components using this HOC.

 {{< highlight javascript >}}
 import React from 'react';